varnish/Varnish-Book/varnish_book.rst

 ..
 TODO for the author: Double check the format that rst requires for em and en dash (rule).

-Exercise: Modify the error message
+Exercise: Change the error message
 ----------------------------------

 - Make the default error message more friendly.

-Solution: Modify the error message ..................................
+Solution: Change the error message ..................................

 .. include:: vcl/customized_error.vcl